sothorsteins/SMC0/README.md

     - a.
 Make a design for the pedal and the interface
     - b.
 Test the design
     - c.
 Focus group test
-4. Polyphonic pitch estimation algorithm implmented
+4. Polyphonic pitch estimation algorithm implemented
     - a.
 Develop polyphonic detection algorithm based on research
     - b.
 Test the effectiveness of the code / is it accurate enough
         - Build automatic tests for development